Ayms/node-Tor/README.md

 									* if one corresponds, the ORDB chooses the first one that has a valid circuit and sends the request with the counter incremented, remove it from the list and put it at the end.

-									* if no result, the ORDB sends a FIND_VALUE ['abcd'] to the 4 closest peer from 'abcd'.
+									* if no result, the ORDB sends a FIND_VALUE ['abcd'] to the 4 closest peers from 'abcd'.

-										* as soon as it receives a [ID,IP,port,modulus] answer it connects to the node ID (CREATE) and inserts the new circuit in OR_ORDB['abcd']
+										* as soon as it receives a [ID,IP,port,modulus] answer it connects to the node ID (CREATE_FAST), inserts the new circuit in OR_ORDB['abcd'] and sends the request.

 										* if the answer is a list of nodes (8 max), these are nodes closest from 'abcd' for the queried node, it continues to send FIND_VALUE['abcd'] to these nodes and implement the same process on reply.

 									The reason to do this is to avoid that the download is performed only from the first peer discovered that has the value.

-* Note: if for example only one peer has the requested chunks, all the requests will finally end up to him since the ORDBs will send the requests to one of the ORDBs he is connected to.

 * A computes tm for every GETm, the time between the request (db_query) and the answer (db_data).
-Example: 250ms so 31250 B if rate of 1 Mbps, 2 blocks.
+Example: 250ms so 31250 B if rate of 1 Mbps, 30 blocks.

 * A computes the effective rate for each GETm.